 The Professional Development Committee works to implement the professional development program to include six professional development events annually, such as workshops, brown bag presentations, and webinars that provide the opportunity for Certification Maintenance credits.
 They work to identify the annual professional development program with dates and topics in January of each year for board input.
 They develop materials and market the program to members and nonmembers.
 They offer one AICP exam preparation workshop each year as well as one ethics and one law workshop each year.
 They ensure the Chapter's compliance with the Certification Maintenance program and work to meet the continuing education needs of AICP members, both rural and urban.
 They advise and counsel members and the AICP program.
 They conduct an annual membership survey to determine topics of interest.

-Student Affairs / Young Planners Committee
+Student Affairs / Young Planners Group

 The Student Affairs Committee works with students to organize and implement a student/professional mixer at each university.
 They support and participate in the mentoring program by providing mentorship to students and planners at the beginning of their careers.
 They market the mentorship program.
 They identify a list of planners who will volunteer to be speakers at student group meetings and coordinate their speaking engagement with student leaders.
 They coordinate a student internship program statewide.